mac-comp123-f25/project-blank-canvas/prototype.md

 # Pomodoro Timer

 ## 1. Main Timer Screen
 This screen shows the timer countdown and primary controls (start, pause).
+Users can enter the setting page and task page from here.

 **Sketch**
 ![main_timer](images/main_timer.jpg)